Erotic spanking: Apparatuses

 A spanking bench or spanking horse is a piece of erotic furniture explicitly created for erotic spanking.
 It is used to position a spankee on, with or without restraints.
 They come in many sizes and styles, the most popular design of which is similar to a sawhorse (used in woodworking) with a padded top and rings for restraints.
 The 19th-century British dominatrix Mrs. Theresa Berkley became famous for her invention of the Berkley Horse, a similar form of BDSM apparatus.

 Fetish wear

-Often erotic spanking will be combined with sexual roleplay which may see one or more parties dress-up in certain clothing, for example a female spankee wearing a schoolgirl uniform in a Teacher – Student scenario.
+Often erotic spanking will be combined with sexual roleplay which may see one or more parties dress-up in certain clothing, for example a female spankee wearing a schoolgirl uniform in a Teacher–Student scenario.

+A spank skirt or spanking skirt is a skirt that has an additional opening in back designed to expose the buttocks.
+While the name spank skirt suggests the intention that the wearer be spanked without removing or repositioning the skirt, this item may be worn for reasons other than spanking (for instance, exhibitionism).
+Considered fetish wear, these kinds of skirts are typically tight-fitting and made of fetishistic materials (such as leather, PVC or latex).
+Regardless of the gender of the wearer, spank skirts are usually considered female attire.